bmargogne/website-builder/readme.md

 - Watchers may miss newly created folders and their content.
 However creating files in existing directory is watched correctly.
 - For gulp-using, the console log of the file path may be confusing when changing 'dirname' from gulp-rename.
 - Changing a HTML partial will not rebuild the "caller" file
+- Some elements may need two reload to properly update. (even with disable cache option)

 ## Improvments ideas
 - should use plumber to prevent some repeated crashes if any